How to future-proof your customer service operation

 1. AI and customer service chatbots for scalability and workforce efficiency

-More often customers demand empathy from the businesses that they deal with while relying on a wide variety of communication channels.
-This demand can put a lot of pressure on businesses to offer meaningful and helpful customer support solutions on such a large scale.
+More often, customers demand empathy from the businesses they deal with, relying on a wide variety of communication channels.
+This demand can put significant pressure on businesses to offer meaningful, helpful customer support solutions at scale.
 One way to remedy this is to utilise artificial intelligence and machine learning to solve problems that have an easy-to-predict solution.
-Automated customer service for the majority, allows the human workforce to focus on more complex tasks such as queries that really need a human touch.
+Automated customer service for the majority allows the human workforce to focus on more complex tasks, such as queries that really need a human touch.

 With 30% of businesses planning to increase investment in AI by 50% over the next three years, Artificial Intelligence (AI) is on the rise.
-Furthermore, a study by our subsidiary company Parcelhub found 32% of mid-market retailers plan to invest in AI to support the customer journey.
+A further study produced by Whistl Parcels found 32% of mid-market retailers plan to invest in AI to support the customer journey.

 2. Self-serve is an increasingly popular consumer trend

 Human interaction is not always a necessity and can often detract from the customer experience.
-At Whistl we found over half of consumers prefer to shop with retailers who offer self-checkouts in a retail environment.
-Whistl also found consumers only want human interaction if they couldn't find what they're looking for or if they have a problem with an existing purchase.
+At Whistl, we found that over half of consumers prefer to shop with retailers that offer self-checkout in-store.
+Whistl also found that consumers only want human interaction if they can't find what they're looking for or have a problem with an existing purchase.

-81% of all customers attempt to take care of matters themselves before reaching out to a live representative, so creating a self-service area of your website will help customers find what they need more quickly.
+81% of customers attempt to resolve matters themselves before reaching out to a live representative, so creating a self-service section on your website will help them find what they need more quickly.

-However, after attempting to help themselves, many consumers still end up having to call the company; more than 50% would prefer to pick up the phone to contact companies in the Healthcare; Public; Utilities; Telecom/Mobile sectors.
-Customers wanting to get in touch with the Charity or Retail sectors were more likely to use a diverse range of contact methods.
+However, after attempting to help themselves, many consumers still end up calling the company; more than 50% would prefer to pick up the phone to contact companies in the Healthcare, Public, Utilities, and Telecom/Mobile sectors.
+Customers seeking to contact the Charity or Retail sectors were more likely to use a diverse range of contact methods.

 Within e-commerce, more than 50% of online buyers abandon their shopping cart if they can’t find a quick answer to a question they have about their intended purchase.
 Therefore, the more you can help your prospects and customers help themselves, the more they are likely to be satisfied, placing less strain on your own or outsourced customer service team.